BadrChoubai/high-performance-sqlite/indexes/Other-types-of-Indexes.md

 > WHERE email = 'aaron.francis@example.com';
 > ```

-Even if the simpler index (`email_index`) is dropped, SQLite will use the more complex composite index ( `email_is_pro_index`) to perform the query, since it starts with the same leftmost prefix.
+Even if the simpler index (`idx_email`) is dropped, SQLite will use the more complex composite index ( `idx_email_is_pro`) to perform the query, since it starts with the same leftmost prefix.
 Therefore, the single-column index is unnecessary.

 ### Identifying and Removing Duplicate Indexes